Japan's Don Quijote interested in buying Walmart's Seiyu

-TOKYO (Reuters) - Japanese discount retailer Don Quijote Holdings Co Ltd (7532.T) said it would be interested in buying Seiyu if Walmart Inc (WMT.N) puts the Japanese supermarket chain up for sale, as it looks to expand its presence in the domestic market.
+TOKYO (Reuters) - Japanese discount retailer Don Quijote Holdings Co Ltd (7532.T) said it would be interested in buying Seiyu if Walmart Inc (WMT.N) puts the Japanese supermarket chain up for sale, as it expands its presence in the domestic market.

-This comes after business daily Nikkei reported last month that the U.S. retail giant would sell its Japanese unit.
-Walmart has, however, said it has not decided to offload Seiyu and is continuing to develop the business.
+This comes after business daily Nikkei reported last month that the U.S. retail giant would offload its Japanese unit.

 Walmart has struggled to replicate the success of its low-price model with Seiyu, which has more than 300 stores, and a sale would mark its latest exit from a low-growth market to shake up its overseas business and invest in places like China and India.